 The institutional FPPE forms must be utilized.
 Departments may submit revisions of the FPPE forms to the Chief Medical Officer (CMO) for approval.

-Selection of Evaluator(s): The Chief of Service shall be responsible for assigning the practitioner (evaluator) who will perform the FPPEs.
-When the evaluator is assigned, it is the practitioner's responsibility to contact the evaluator and organize the FPPE review.
+Selection of Evaluator(s): The Chief of Service shall be responsible for selecting and assigning the evaluator(s).
+Once the evaluator is assigned, it is the practitioner's responsibility to contact the evaluator and organize the FPPE review.